apollo

 0

-TETANUS IMMUNOGLOBULIN is a toxoid vaccine that belongs to the category of medicine called immunizing agent used to prevent tetanus (also known as lockjaw).
+Tetanus Immunoglobulin is a toxoid vaccine that belongs to the category of medicine called immunizing agent used to prevent tetanus (also known as lockjaw).
 Tetanus is caused by bacteria that enter the body through deep cuts, wounds, or burns affecting the nervous system.
 Symptoms of tetanus infection are painful muscle contractions, particularly of jaw and neck muscle, and lockjaw.
 Ultimately, breathing becomes more difficult, and spasms occur more frequently.
 People of all ages can get tetanus.
 But the disease is particularly common and serious in newborn babies.

-TETANUS IMMUNOGLOBULIN contains “Tetanus Immunoglobulin’ which helps develop immunity by initiating a mild infection.
+Tetanus Immunoglobulin contains “Tetanus Immunoglobulin’ which helps develop immunity by initiating a mild infection.
 This type of infection does not cause illness, but it does stimulate the body's immune system to produce antibodies to protect against future infections.

-TETANUS IMMUNOGLOBULIN will be administered by a healthcare professional.
-Do not self-administer TETANUS IMMUNOGLOBULIN.
+Tetanus Immunoglobulin will be administered by a healthcare professional.
+Do not self-administer Tetanus Immunoglobulin.
 In some cases, you may experience some common side effects like injection site tenderness, injection site pain, nausea, chest pain, shortness of breath, shaking, dizziness, swelling of the face, coating of the tongue, joint pains, and slight fever.
-Most of these side effects of TETANUS IMMUNOGLOBULIN do not require medical attention and gradually resolve over time.
+Most of these side effects of Tetanus Immunoglobulin do not require medical attention and gradually resolve over time.
 However, if the side effects are persistent and worsen, reach out to your doctor.

-If you are allergic to TETANUS IMMUNOGLOBULIN or any other vaccination, please tell your doctor.
+If you are allergic to Tetanus Immunoglobulin or any other vaccination, please tell your doctor.
 Before receiving the vaccine, it is important to let the doctor know if you have a history of disease conditions like seizures (fits), fever, infection, bleeding disorder, low platelet levels, or weak immune system due to HIV infection or AIDS.
 Please inform your doctor if you are using any prescription and non-prescription medications you are taking, including vitamins, herbal supplements.
-Consult your doctor before taking TETANUS IMMUNOGLOBULIN if you are pregnant, planning for a pregnancy or breast-feeding; or undergoing radiation or chemotherapy.
+Consult your doctor before taking Tetanus Immunoglobulin if you are pregnant, planning for a pregnancy or breast-feeding; or undergoing radiation or chemotherapy.
 It is important that the child receives all the vaccination doses.

-Uses of TETANUS IMMUNOGLOBULIN
+Uses of Tetanus Immunoglobulin

-Tetanus (also known as lockjaw)
+Treatment of Tetanus (also known as lockjaw).

 Medicinal Benefits

-TETANUS IMMUNOGLOBULIN contains “Tetanus ImmunoglobulinTetanus Immunoglobulin’ is an immunizing agent used as a vaccination to prevent tetanus (also known as lockjaw).
+Tetanus Immunoglobulin contains “Tetanus ImmunoglobulinTetanus Immunoglobulin’ is an immunizing agent used as a vaccination to prevent tetanus (also known as lockjaw).
 It helps develop immunity by initiating a mild infection.
 This type of infection does not cause illness, but it does stimulate the body's immune system to produce antibodies to protect against future infections.
 During childhood, five doses are recommended, with a sixth given during adolescence.
 For the vaccine to be most effective, it is important to get the vaccination booster injection every 10 years.

 Directions for Use

-TETANUS IMMUNOGLOBULIN will be administered by a healthcare professional; do not self-administer.
+Tetanus Immunoglobulin will be administered by a healthcare professional; do not self-administer.

 Storage